No products in the cart.

 Automated – Using product feed plugin for respective platforms.
 If you are using a WooCommerce platform, then ideally, it would be best to use WooCommerce Google Product Feed tools like ELEX WooCommerce Google Shopping Feed Plugin.
 It will generate an error-free WooCommerce Google Shopping feed.

 Once a feed is generated, it will contain a link that points to the feed.
-In the case of ELEX WooCommerce Google Shopping Feed Plugin it gives an XML file in the end.
+In the case of ELEX WooCommerce Google Shopping Feed Plugin it gives an XML/TSV/CSV file in the end.

 The feed URL is now input into the Google Merchant Center.